 Buying land can be one of the best, easiest, and least cash-intensive ways to getting started in and building a lucrative real estate investing business.
 But many investors are burdened with a prejudice against investing in land and so don’t see the many benefits.

 Or maybe they have tried it with poor results because, although the price was right, they didn’t choose the right piece of land.
 Success here depends on both a good price and the right property.
-So here’s our quick guide to buying land cheap in Washington DC and North Carolina.
+So here’s our quick guide to buying land cheap in Charlotte.

 Where to Find the Opportunities

 Property Lots – These are small parcels of land, usually just an acre or so, that can be had at a fairly cheap price.
 Usually, they are sold as lots for people to build homes on.
 The purchasing avenues include online sites, realtors, local land auctions, and direct sales.

 There is, however, one important caveat here.
 You need to make sure the property isn’t cheap because of some problem or issue.
 For example: Is it too far from amenities?
 Would it be too expensive to get utility services to?
 And is it zoned properly?

 Bank-owned Properties – These are usually foreclosed properties that you can pick up at a great price if you do your research.
 Keep in mind that banks want to unload these properties as fast as possible, for banks are in the business of lending money, not managing a property.

 To find out about this kind of cheap land for sale in Charlotte, you can contact the bank directly and simply ask about foreclosure listings.
 You can also keep an eye on the local newspaper and other appropriate places for sheriff sale announcements.
 At a sheriff sale, you can often, with the right bid, buy a piece of land for quite a bit less than the appraised value.